Lucia Kendall

 Lucia Charlotte Kendall (born 20 May 2004) is an English professional footballer who plays as a midfielder for Women's Super League club Aston Villa, and the England national team.
-Kendall previously played for Southampton where she made over 100 appearances and won the National League Cup and National League South.
+Kendall previously played for Southampton where she made over 100 appearances and won the National League Cup and National League South with the team, after winning the Division One South West the previous season.

 Early life

 Kendall was born in Winchester and educated at Twyford School and St Swithun's School.
 Her father is former Hampshire cricketer, Will Kendall.
 She has a younger sister and brother.
 She started her youth career aged 7 with Winchester City Flyers, before joining Southampton's Regional Talent Club, and graduating from Southampton's academy.
 As a cricketer, Kendall represented Hampshire Women, and was selected for the England Women's Academy in the 2019–20 season.

 Club career

 Southampton

 On 20 April 2022, Kendall scored the second goal against Portsmouth for a 2–0 victory to secure the National League title, in front of a record attendance for the team of 5,145.

-On 27 April 2022, she scored two goals in the National League Cup Final against Huddersfield Town, helping the Saints to win the National League Cup, and seal a non-league double.
+One week later, she scored two goals in the National League Cup Final against Huddersfield Town, helping the Saints to win the National League Cup, and seal a non-league double.
 During the 2021–22 National League South season, Kendall scored 22 goals in 27 appearances.
+On 21 May 2022, in the National League Championship play-off, that Southampton won 1–0 thus gaining promotion to the Women's Championship, Kendall's performance was described by The Observer as "dictating the play from the middle", while displaying football intelligence beyond her years.

 Kendall (centre) playing for Southampton against Lewes in 2022.

-On 21 May 2022, in the National League Championship play-off, that Southampton won 1–0 thus gaining promotion to the Women's Championship, Kendall's performance was described by The Observer as "dictating the play from the middle", while displaying football intelligence beyond her years.

 On 17 October 2022, as a substitute, she scored her first Championship goal for Southampton, the winning goal, against Birmingham City for a 1–0 victory in the 2022–23 season.
 In June 2023, Kendall signed a contract extension with Southampton to remain until 2025.

 On 11 February 2024, in a 3–1 defeat to Manchester United in the fifth round of the 2023–24 FA Cup, she provided the assist to equalise in the match.
 In November 2024, Kendall made her 100th senior appearance for Southampton.